NuevoFoundation/workshops/content/english/web-basics/activity-4.md

 Remember how we used the `class` attribute or the `id` attribute with CSS to give the corresponding HTML tags a style?
 We can use that same `id` with JavaScript to select that element.

 You'll notice in the example above, even though we made the info `div` teal in exercise 2, since the JavaScript function <code>document.getElementById("info").style.color = "black";</code> runs after the styling is applied, it changed the color back to black.
+Note that this is another way to change the style of an element, although CSS is preferred.

 Just like CSS, JS has a syntax (or way of writing) in the JS file so the computer understands what you're asking it to do.
 You'll use special keywords like `document` and functions like `getElementById` to give the computer instructions.
 There are too many keywords and functions to introduce now, but an important thing to remember is to end each line with a `;`.
 Additionally, you can add comments to your code using `//` to help you remember what the code is doing.